Juniper/contrail-charms/contrail-openstack-neutron-api/README.md

 This subordinate charm provides the Neutron API component which configures neutron-server for OpenContrail.
-Only OpenStack Icehouse or newer is supported.
+Only OpenStack Mitaka or newer is supported.
+Only for Contrail 4.0 for now.
+Juju 2.0 is required.

 Usage
 -----

-Neutron API, Contrail Configuration and Keystone are prerequisite services to deploy.
+Neutron API, Contrail Controller are prerequisite services to deploy.

 Neutron API should be deployed with legacy plugin management set to false: